 I won’t spend much time talking about demand generation marketing because most of you already know the type of content and its purpose.

 So the question remains, “what is everything else?”

-I have a hard time even saying it because it’s 2020 and still today, I see companies doing this on social media.
+I have a hard time even saying it because it’s 2020, and still today, I see companies doing this on social media.
 They think they are making an impact, but they aren’t.
 They are just publishing noise, and it’s a waste of time and money.

 But outside of that and generating leads, people don’t care about the content all about you.
-So I want to suggest a new way of creating branded content on social media and it’s not branded at all.
-It starts with a content gap analysis.
-But first let me define content analysis in research.
+So I want to suggest a new way of creating branded content on social media, and it’s not branded at all.
+It starts with quantitative and qualitative content analysis.

 - Specialized audiences

 Specialized audiences are built using a combination of bio and content search.
 This approach is excellent for finding specific audiences like the C-Suite, millennials in Oregon, or physicians.